-If you're interested in using any complementary therapy, it's important to remember that they may have side effects and they can interact with your other treatments.
+If you're interested in using any complementary therapy, it's important to remember that they may have side effects and they caninteract with your other treatments.
 That's why it's so important to talk with your doctor about any complementary therapies you're interested in trying.

-- Our article Do your research includes detailed tips to consider before starting a new complementary therapy, including helpful suggestions for doing your research and questions to ask. - Our webpage Complementary and alternative treatments includes brief information about many of the popular types of complementary therapies and links to professional associations for their therapists. - UpToDate is an evidence-based health information website that includes a section on complementary and alternative therapies for RA.
-The page is updated regularly based on recent research.
+- Our article Do your research includes detailed tips to consider before starting a new complementary therapy, including helpful suggestions for doing your research and questions to ask. - Our webpage Complementary and alternative treatments includes brief information about many of the popular types of complementary therapies and links to professional associations for their therapists.